 - steamed rice (I like Basmati) to serve

-Flake the smoked fish making sure you remove all the bones and set aside.
-Heat the olive oil and butter in a wide non stick pan and saute the onions until they just start going soft (about 3 minutes).
+Flake the smoked fish making sure you remove all the bones and set them aside.
+Heat the olive oil and butter in a wide non-stick pan and saute the onions until they just start going soft (about 3 minutes).
 Add the potatoes and cook stirring occasionally.
 In order to speed up the cooking of the potatoes, I placed a large lid over the pan so that they steamed.
 If you find the mix is starting to stick to the pan, add a splash off water, stir and continue to cook.
 When the potatoes are almost cooked add the fish and parsley and if necessary place the lid on for a few more minutes to finish off cooking the potatoes.

 Serve on steamed rice with a few good grinds of black pepper and a squeeze of lemon.